Chapter 1 : Year 1: The First Day

 Ron shook his head, as if he still couldn't believe it.
 "That's incredible," he said.
 "I guess you are a Weasley after all!"

 "Reparo."
 With a wave of her wand Ginny made the pieces of shattered glass, which covered the classroom in which they used to have transfiguration class, fly up, put themselves together and rebuild the first window.
 She admired her work for a few seconds before moving on to the rest of them.
-She was alone - most of the others had gone to the Astronomy tower after lunch, since it had completely fallen apart and would need the most profound restoring.
+She was alone - most of the others had gone to the Astronomy tower after dinner, since it had completely fallen apart and would need the most profound restoring.
 After being surrounded by her family, Harry and Hermione constantly for the last twenty four hours, she appreciated a moment to herself.
 The only sound that could be heard was the clinking of the glass as the pieces searched for their match.
 It was like a puzzle, she thought while following their quick, impregnable movements with her eyes.
+Outside the windows, it was darkening again.
+Ginny coudln't help but wish it wouldn't.
+She was more exhausted than she had been in her life, but the idea of lying down in the dark and trying to sleep terrified her.
+She didn't look forward to giving her thoughts that much time and space to spin around in her head, not this soon.

 "Gin?"
-George was standing in the doorway to the classroom.
+She looked up and realized that George was standing in the doorway to the classroom.
 "Would you mind if I join you?"

 "Not at all!"